The Garden Grazer

 * Percent Daily Values are based on a 2000 calorie diet.

-If you are enjoying this vegan Rustic Potato and Mushroom Lentil Soup recipe, also check out:
+If you're enjoying this vegan Rustic Lentil Potato Soup recipe, also check out:

 • Lentil Vegetable Soup